Macbucheron1/Devops-Template/README.md

 > [!IMPORTANT]
 > In order to make the api working online, we have use Azure Cache for Redis.
 To keep our project clean we have separated the code for the [User API using local Redis](./user_api/README.md) from the code for the [User API for Azure](./user_api_Azure/README.md).
 We also added another workflow, separating the [CI pipeline using Redis Localy](./.github/workflows/CI_User_Api.yaml) from the [CI/CD pipeline for Azure](./.github/workflows/CI_CD_User_Api_Azure.yml) file.

 For the CD pipeline, we have decided to use Azure Web App.
 We have created a Web App and a Service Plan on Azure.
-We have also created a secret in the Github repository to store the Azure credentials.
+We have also created a secret in the GitHub repository to store the Azure credentials.

 ![Web App](./images/CI_CD/WebApp.png)